Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Run helm init.
 Box 2: Run az role assignment create.
 Box 3: Run kubectl apply.

 ### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
 You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
 Solution: You create a service hook subscription that uses the build completed event.
 Does this meet the goal?

 - [ ] Yes.
 - [x] No.

-### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
-You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
-Solution: You add a trigger to the build pipeline.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.